taiatiniyara/totolaw/docs/README.md

 # Totolaw Documentation

 Welcome to the Totolaw documentation.

+**Totolaw** is derived from the Fijian word **"Totolo"** which means **"fast"** or **"quick"**.
+This platform embodies that spirit by helping the Pacific achieve more efficient execution of justice.

 This comprehensive guide covers installation, usage, and administration of the case management platform for Pacific Island court systems.

 ## 📚 Quick Navigation